 Managers Create Goals, Leaders Create Visions

 Managers will focus on setting, measuring and achieving goals.
 They will control situations so that their objectives will be reached.
 Leaders will inspire and engage people while creating a vision and encouraging those on their team to turn the vision into reality.
+Also learn the difference between boss and leader.

 Managers Maintain Status Quo, Leaders Initiate Change